Cindyjeby/free-code-camp/python-essentials/README.md

 for this we are going to use the random library. we will import it

-2. Lists
+2. Lists (lists.py)
-it is used to store multiple items in a single variable they are surrounded by brackets and each item is separated by a comma
+- it is used to store multiple items in a single variable they are surrounded by brackets and each item is separated by a comma
-eg: food = ["pizza", "carrots", "eggs"] here food is the variable and the items are in the brackets
+- eg: food = ["pizza", "carrots", "eggs"]
+- here food is the variable and the items are in the brackets
+- we use the "in" operator to chech for items in a list.

 3. Arguments
 functions can receive data this data is called an argument